 - Extra Crunchy

-Now, most of the Jif peanut butter contains roasted peanuts, molasses, fully hydrogenated vegetable oils (Rapeseed And Soybean), Monoglycerides, Diglycerides, sugar, and salt.
+Now, most of the varieties in this brand contain roasted peanuts, molasses, fully hydrogenated vegetable oils (Rapeseed And Soybean), Monoglycerides, Diglycerides, sugar, and salt.
 Some peanut butter contains Palm oil instead of Rapeseed and Soybean.

 As the name suggests, Jif Natural Honey Creamy and Natural Honey Crunchy peanut butter contain honey along with the other ingredients mentioned earlier.